sevenwestmedia-labs/json-react-layouts/README.md

     }
 ])

-// Now we can get react-pages to render that definition:
+// Now we can get json-react-layouts to render that definition:

 <layout.CompositionsRenderer
     compositions={definition}